infosia/avatar-asset-pipeline/README.md

 > According to the story, a united human race in the generations following the Great Flood, speaking a single language and migrating eastward, comes to the land of Shinar.
 There they agree to build a city and a tower tall enough to reach heaven.
 God, observing their city and tower, confounds their speech so that they can no longer understand each other, and scatters them around the world.

 Avatar asset pipeline is aiming to help common workflows for both 3D artist and avatar asset user.
-Avatar pipeline helps you to:
+For instance avatar pipeline helps you to:

 * Create multiple LOD (Level of Details) assets in order to support multiple platforms such as standalone VR headset device like Oculus Quest, while preserving your original asset clean
 * Create T-pose asset from A-pose asset so 3D artist don't have to do it manually every time asset is updated